tisfeng/Raycast-Easydict/README.md

 # Easy Dictionary

-A Raycast extension that makes it easy to look up words or translate text.
+Make it Easy to look up words or translate text.